CARVERS WOLVERHAMPTON HALF MARATHON,

-The Organisers of the nineteenth annual Carver Wolverhampton City Marathon events would like to share some facts with everyone who have supported this event in the past and are still continuing support to this day.
+The Organisers of the annual Carver Wolverhampton City Marathon events would like to share some facts with everyone who have supported this event in the past and are still continuing support to this day.
 In 1998, the late Roy Carver together with Ivan Savage, then Carvers Group Sales Director, came up with a plan to put the Wolverhampton Marathon back on the City events programme.

 The Marathon was joined in the events programme by a Half Marathon and a Relay Challenge.
 Hugh Porter together with his wife Anita have been loyal supporters of the Marathon events almost since day one and with Hugh’s guidance and expertise the family cycle ride was introduced.
 This attracts many participants and the distance has been set at 20K.
 Hugh and Anita have become Managers of the Cycle Event and have re designed the 20k course course together with organising marshals on the day.
 After listening to feedback from competitors in the cycle ride it became apparent that some cyclists found the 20K too much of a challenge so the Course Manager suggested we introduce a 10K cycle event.
 This follows the 10K running route and enables everyone to take part.

 In 2013 the organisers decided to remove the “dwindling” relay challenge and replace it with a 10K race.
-An ever popular distance, this has grown and has kindly been sponsored by Marston’s Brewery and it was “appropriately” named the Banks’s 10K.
+An ever popular distance, this has grown and has kindly been sponsored by Banks’s Brewery and it was “appropriately” named the Banks’s 10K.

 The success of this and subsequent events relies upon sponsorship.
-Fortunately a number of Local Companies and Associations have been able to support the Events year after year, and we have always been blessed with loyal members of our Marathon Organising Committee.
+Fortunately a number of Local Companies and Associations have been able to support the Events year after year, and we have always been blessed with loyal hard working members of our Marathon Organising Committee.

 In the inaugural event in 1998, the sole beneficiary of the proceeds was St John Ambulance and this helped them towards building a new Headquarters in Wolverhampton, which was dedicated to the late Roy Carver.

 In 1999 once again St John Ambulance were chosen to benefit together with the Neonatal Unit and the Coronary Aftercare Support Group, both based at New Cross Hospital.